andrewvc/engulf/README.md

 Copyright (C) 2011 and 2012 Andrew Cholakian

-Distributed under the MIT Licensee, see LICENSE for details
+Distributed under the Eclipse Public License, see LICENSE for details